torqueaj/AI/temp.md

 ### Steps
 1. Start with an initial solution.
+    - Initialize the current solution.
 2. Generate neighboring solutions.
+    - Create neighboring solutions by making small changes to the current solution.
 3. Select the best neighbor that is not in the tabu list.
+    - Evaluate the objective function for each neighboring solution and choose the best one that is not tabu.
 4. Add the selected neighbor to the tabu list.
+    - Update the tabu list with the chosen solution.
 5. Repeat until a stopping criterion is met.

 ### Advantages